 Results as of Spring 2024 The percentage of students who are interested and motivated, trying hard to succeed and feel challenged and confident in their learning related skills.
-89% The percentage of students who value school outcomes.
-89% The average score for relevance, rigor and effective learning time.
+89% The percentage of students who value school outcomes and have positive homework and studying behaviors.
+49% The average score for relevance, rigor and effective learning time.
 74% The percentage of students who report a sense of purpose in life, who devote time to pleasurable activities, who have an understanding of their own and other cultures, and who have positive health and are goal oriented.
 82% The average score for positive teacher-student relationships, positive learning climate, and expectations for success.
 74% The percentage of students who report they are able to control their emotions and behaviors and maintain focus on a task.
 69%